 The best science we have is telling us that planet Earth formed about 4.54 billion years ago.
-We have found minerals on the earth surfaces which we can date using radio isotope dating techniques (measuring 206Pb/238U isotope ratios) to slightly younger than this.
+We can measure the date using isotopes (206Pb/238U ratios) present in minerals of rocks that have been found on the surface of the Earth.

 Photograph of Jack Hills Zircon (chemical formula ZrSiO4) dated at 4.4 billion years old.
 Source: Oskin, B., Oldest Fragment of Early Earth is 4.4 Billion Years Old.

-The first signs of these single-celled organisms appear around 1 billion years after Earth’s formation.
+The first signs of these single-celled organisms appear around one billion years after Earth’s formation.
 These would have increased in complexity as the molecular building blocks became more abundant and more diversified.
-One theory of life refers to the primordial soup and invokes the action of lightning on the gases most likely constituting the early atmosphere with the resultant molecules condensing in shallow pools of water.
-This is known as the Miller hypothesis.
-More specifically, Stanley Miller and Harold Urey in 1953 demonstrated that you could take a closed flask containing simple molecules such water (H2O), methane (CH4), ammonia (NH3) and hydrogen (H2) and apply an electric discharge and generate all 20 of the amino acids that constitute DNA.
+One theory of life refers to the primordial soup and invokes the action of lightning on the gases that most likely constituted the primitive atmosphere with the resultant molecules condensing in shallow pools of water (the soup).
+This is known as the Miller hypothesis because it was Stanley Miller and Harold Urey that in 1953 demonstrated that you could take a closed flask containing simple molecules such water (H2O), methane (CH4), ammonia (NH3) and hydrogen (H2) and apply an electric discharge and generate all 20 of the amino acids that constitute DNA.
 These and other amino acids constitute the building blocks of proteins which are basically what we are made of.

 Other theories for the origin of life on Earth include the theory of Panspermia which has it that life hitched a ride on space objects such as asteroids and comets which reached Earth from the depths of space.
 Indeed, there is some support for this theory because we have identified amino acids on remnants of meteorites known as carbonaceous condrites that have struck Earth in the past.

-We learned how nature works, about the elements, how to build molecules by design, about how our bodies function and how to look inside them and fix things.
+In due course we learned how nature works, about the elements, how to build molecules by design, about how our bodies function and how to look inside them and fix things.
 We learned to see the world through math, physics, chemistry and biology and we discovered all manner of things about the natural and physical world around us.
-We invented writing, the wheel, the steam engine and railways, the printing press, electricity and many many other things and these sparked an industrial revolution which magnified our numbers exponentially.
+We invented the wheel, the steam engine and railways, writing and the printing press, electricity and many many other things.
+These inventions and others sparked an industrial revolution which magnified our numbers exponentially starting from about the middle of the 18th century.
 We became the most successful animal on the planet by far and we even began to venture into outer space.
 Of course I use the word ‘successful’ advisedly as it depends on your definition of success.
 If we define success in terms of sheer numbers then, ants far outweigh us in terms of biomass - billions and billions of tons for ants versus about 500 million tons for humans.
 If we define success in terms of our ability to destroy everything, then we are clear winners.

 We humans have been to the moon and sent our machines (space probes) to the outer reaches of our solar system, as far as Neptune in fact.
 We invented telescopes of all types to see way beyond where we can send our probes and microscopes that can see things close up, almost the size of an atom.

-And as we have gotten smarter and more numerous we have turned our world upside-down and inside-out.
-Our obsession with burning fossil fuels has changed, and will continue to change, our planet’s atmosphere for some time to come even if we stopped burning stuff tomorrow.
+As we have gotten smarter and more numerous, we have turned our world upside-down and inside-out.
+Our obsession with burning fossil fuels has changed, and will continue to change our planet’s atmosphere for some time to come even, if we stopped burning stuff tomorrow.
 There is not a corner of the globe that we have not ventured into and despoiled.

 About 16 years ago I gave a presentation to executive managers and external reviewers of the organization I was working for at the time, The Australian Nuclear Science and Technology Organization.
 These types of reviews were an essential final step in the process of obtaining government funding for research projects.